 Familial spongiform encephalopathies

 Familial spongiform encephalopathies are types of SEs, which are transferred via inherited mutations of the PRNP gene.
 This affects a small percentage of families.
-The PRNP gene contains instruction to make the prion protein (PRP).
+The PRNP gene contains an instruction to make the prion protein (PRP).
 Point mutations in this gene cause production of the abnormal protein PrPsc.
-The disease is inherited in an autosomal dominant pattern which means one copy of the altered gene is needed from both parents to cause the disorder.
+The disease is inherited in an autosomal dominant pattern which means one copy of the altered gene is needed from either parent to cause the disorder.